Edible cookies aside, Christmas came early for Czech’s rising pool of privacy-conscious consumers.

 Until the amended Electronic Communications Act (ECA) came into force, consent collection was not required for Czech website owners.
 Now, the alignment of the ECA with the EU’s General Data Protection Regulation (GDPR) and ePrivacy directive has paved the way for a far less intrusive ‘opt-in’ culture that places the burden of obtaining consent on businesses rather than on the users.

-In this article, we give you the lowdown on essential elements of the new Czech cookie Act and how to stay compliant.
+This article gives you the lowdown on essential elements of the new Czech Cookie Act and how to stay compliant.

 - How have the 2022 regulations affected cookie consent: what has changed?